-- 20. Recently, Sestini was permanently banned from the shelter.
-Although he considers Laguna Beach his home, he initially tried to obtain services from a sober living facility in Huntington Beach.
-This placement did not last and Sestini is now back in Laguna Beach without any safe, legal place to sleep. - 21.
-Plaintiff DOUGLAS FREDERES, JR. ("Frederes") is a thirty-five-year-old, chronically homeless man who grew up in South Orange County.
-Frederes lived in Laguna Beach for at least three years, with the exception of a seven-month stint in Las Vegas after increasingly intense harassment from the LBPD forced Frederes to leave town.
+- 21. Plaintiff DOUGLAS FREDERES, JR. ("Frederes") is a thirty-fiveyear-old, chronically homeless man who grew up in South Orange County.
+Frederes has lived in Laguna Beach for at least three years, with the exception of a seven-month stint in Las Vegas after increasingly intense harassment from the LBPD forced Frederes to leave town.
 Frederes was diagnosed with bipolar disorder at the age of fourteen and spent several months in a mental health facility; he often suffers from paranoia.
 As a result, he has a difficult time finding and keeping work.
 In the past, he has performed work in carpentry, as a machinist, and in working with granite and marble, but he has not held a paid position since 2009. - 22.
-The City never considered Frederes to be a Laguna Beach resident; therefore, he could only sleep at the ASL when he won a space in the nightly lottery.
-Frederes used to sleep at the shelter often, but he found the noisy and chaotic shelter environment caused him significant stress and worsened his mental health symptoms.
-In addition, Frederes has been kicked out of the shelter because of difficulties arising from his mental illness, getting along with the other homeless individuals who frequent the shelter and conforming his behavior to that required by shelter staff.
-As a result, Frederes frequently slept on the beach or elsewhere instead.
-Frederes has been cited at least 14 times while sleeping outdoors in Laguna Beach, including three times under L.B.M.C. section 8.30.030 (May 12, 2013, July 20, 2013, and January 20, 2014), six times under L.B.M.C. section 18.05.020 (July 13, 2013, January 27, 2014, February 4, 2014, February 15, 2014, August 13, 2014, and July 15, 2015), four times under California Penal Code
+The City does not consider Frederes to be a Laguna Beach resident; therefore, he can only sleep at the ASL when he wins a space in the nightly lottery.
+Frederes used to sleep at the shelter often, but he finds the noisy and chaotic shelter environment causes him significant stress and worsens his mental health symptoms.
+In addition, Frederes has been kicked out of the shelter because of difficulties, arising from his mental illness, getting along with the other homeless individuals who frequent the shelter and conforming his behavior to that required by shelter staff.
+As a result, Frederes frequently sleeps on the beach or elsewhere instead.
+Frederes has been cited many times for beach curfew violations under L.B.M.C. section 18.05.020 (March 27, 2013, April 16, 2014, April 25, 2013, August 10, 2013) and sleeping in public in violation of the L.B.M.C. section 8.30.030 (May 12, 2013 and January 20, 2014).
+In addition, LBPD members have been pressuring Frederes to leave town again.
+Because Frederes has no income and no money, he cannot afford transportation out of town, and in any case, there is nowhere else for him to go. - 23.
+Plaintiff JEFFREY AIKEN ("Aiken") is a 54-year-old homeless veteran who has lived in Laguna Beach for two years.
+He grew up in Orange